marcheimz/WriteBackReminder/README.md

      "client_secret": "your-client-secret"
    }
    ```
-4. Restart the Quart app.
+4. Restart the app.
 When the file is present, the landing page will offer a **Sign in with Google** button and any Google account can sign in.

 ## AI follow-up suggestions